Table of contents: Speedometer pulse sensor ↓ Checking the speedometer pulse sensor ↓ Removal the speedometer pulse… ↓

 Press the retaining clip on the sensor plug and remove it.

-Now slowly turn the left wheel by hand: the ohmmeter should fluctuate between 0 ohms and ∞.
+Now slowly turn the left wheel by hand: the ohmmeter readings should fluctuate between 0 Ohm and ∞.

 If this is not the case, the sensor should be replaced.

-Case back (2) removed from instrument panel (1).
-The printed circuit board is located in the housing cover (control device) for Mini-Check system (mini checks), Auto-check systems (autochecks) or onboard computer.
+The rear housing cover (2) is removed from the instrument panel (1).
+The housing cover contains the printed circuit board (control device) for Mini-Check system (mini-checks), auto-check systems (autochecks) or on-board computer.

 Disassembled combined instrument panel: